TomLemsky/WaveletCNN/README.md

 My PyTorch implementation of the WaveletCNN architecture by Fujieda et al. ( https://arxiv.org/abs/1707.07394 )

-Details were based on the Caffe implmentation: https://github.com/shinfj/WaveletCNN_for_TextureClassification
+Details were based on the Caffe implementation: https://github.com/shinfj/WaveletCNN_for_TextureClassification

 ## Requirements